elephantscale/internet2-cloud-course-v2/labs/02-iam/iam2.md

 ## Generating Policies with ChatGPT :-)

-The policies can be complex, but chatgpt can help you!
+The policies can be complex, but ChatGPT can help you!

-Here is the prompt for chatgpt (v4)
+Here is the prompt for ChatGPT (v4)

 ```text
 create an iam policy for aws like this.